damianmcdonald/day-offer-analysis/README.md

 1. Modify the settings in the [application.properties](src/main/resources/application.properties) file to suit your needs
 2. Build the binary; `mvn clean package`
 3. Execute the `run-application` startup script for your environment (`.sh` for linux or `.bat` for windows)
-4. The `offer-analysis` application will launch and be available on the `server.port` value that you specified in the `application.properties` file.
+4. The `day-offer-analysis` application will launch and be available on the `server.port` value that you specified in the `application.properties` file.
 For example, http://localhost:9923
 5. You can login as a standard user using the credentials specified in the `user.standard.name` and `user.standard.password` values of the `application.properties` file.
 6. If you wish to logon as an admin user, which will allow you to view the full set of [actuator metrics](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-features.html), you must use the username specified in the `user.admin.name` value of the `application.properties` file.
 For the password, you will need to scroll through the console/log file output of the application in order to find the administrator password block (as illustrated below).